fierywbdv/rslang/README.md

 5) All PRs should be reviewed(and approved if everything is ok) by at least two team members.

 6) The final check and merging of PR should be performed by the curator ([uniorunr](https://github.com/uniorunr)).
-An issue should be closed after merging.

 7) Then team-leader ([GoldenkovVitali]( https://github.com/GoldenkovVitali)) should perform testing of merged changes in `develop` branch.

-If something works incorrectly he should create new 'fix' issue.
+8) If something works incorrectly, the team-leader should point this in the issue comments.
+In that case, the issue assignee should create a new 'fix' branch from `develop` and fix problems.

+9) An issue should be closed if everything is ok or bug is fixed.

    **Also, don't forget to move cards on the project board**